Emiel van der Steen

 What’s nice about Yabbu is that it takes no effort, while having clear benefits:

-Yabbu’s structure gives us a good grip on things.
-For instance, in the past, we always discussed the action points in the beginning of the meeting.
+- Yabbu’s structure gives us a good grip on things.
+For instance, in the past, we always discussed the action points at the beginning of the meeting.
 Action holders would start a story, after which the chairman usually concluded that that actually belongs in a later agenda point.
 So you’re already holding the meeting, but in a unorderly way.
 Now we can see at a glance which actions still need to be taken, and in case there is cause to discuss an action, it’s usually put on the agenda.